Body On Fire

 While Plantar Fasciitis is a very common injury, the consensus on the cause and treatment remains clinically a mystery.
 Little is understood, medically, about overuse sports injuries in general and that’s why, as a result, they remain difficult to treat.

-Most medical professionals agree that Plantar Fasciitis is, very basically, an irritation of the soft tissue that runs along the bottom of the foot, attaching the heel bone to the toes and forming your foot’s arch.
-When that tissue is irritated, typically through everyday activity in incorrect shoes or not correcting gait or pronation/supination issues with orthotics, you develop pain deep within the heel.
-The pain is usually most pronounced first thing in the morning, since the fascia tightens while you sleep.
+Most medical professionals agree that Plantar Fasciitis is, very basically, an irritation of the soft tissue that runs along the bottom of the foot, attaching the heel bone to the toes and forming your foot

 Share